AT-Publishing/website/_posts/2017-12-20-bitfinex-noaff.md

 > We are currently working on a new program whereby existing users will be able to invite a limited group of new users to sign-up or the Bitfinex platform.
 Once this has been finalized then we will notify existing users who qualify with details regarding this program.
 At this time , and until such a time as the new program is operational we will not be accepting new users to the platform.

--- There hasn't been a formal announcement but it is apparent from the mail that Bitfinex stopped new user registrations.
-That's a second big exchange after [Bittrex did that on December 15th](https://support.bittrex.com/hc/en-us/articles/115003463331-New-Account-Sign-Ups).

-According to [Ethfinex Telegram](https://t.me/joinchat/GgM7eBFC-BdMYaC_3hN4Kg), Bitfinex should reopen registrations on 15th of January 2018.

 <div>